mdcao/japsa/docs/source/tools/jsa.np.npscarf.rst

                   (default='null')
   --oriRep=s      Realtime annotation: name of fasta file containing possible origin of replication
                   (default='null')
-  --minContig=i   Minimum contigs length that are used in scaffolding (default 300).
+  --minContig=i   Minimum contigs length that are used in scaffolding.
                   (default='300')
-  --maxRepeat=i   Maximum length of repeat in considering species (default 7500 for bacteria).
+  --maxRepeat=i   Maximum length of repeat in considering species.
                   (default='7500')
   --cov=d         Expected average coverage of Illumina, <=0 to estimate
                   (default='0.0')